MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Write-Host.md

 hosting PowerShell.

 > [!NOTE]
-> Starting in Windows PowerShell 5.0, `Write-Host` is a wrapper for `Write-Information` This allows
+> Starting in Windows PowerShell 5.0, `Write-Host` is a wrapper for `Write-Information`.
+This allows
 > you to use `Write-Host` to emit output to the information stream.
 This enables the **capture** or
 > **suppression** of data written using `Write-Host` while preserving backwards compatibility.
 >